Codex CLI TUI Shortcuts and Slash Commands: The Complete Reference

 | Tab | During agent execution, queues a follow-up prompt for the next turn rather than interrupting the current one2 |

-| Ctrl+G | Opens the current prompt in your external editor, as defined by the VISUAL environment variable (falls back to EDITOR)3 |
+| Ctrl+G | Opens the current prompt in your external editor, as defined by VISUAL (falls back to EDITOR)3 |

 | Ctrl+L | Clears the terminal screen without resetting the conversation context3 |